jpjakeku/TagAlong/README.md

 This app allows users to share their travels with their friends and family.<br/> TagAlong allows users to upload their vacation itineraries for others to use or customize for future vacations!
 TagAlong can integrate with other social media platforms like Facebook or Instagram.
-This app will be available for mobile users in theri respective app stores.
+This app will be available for mobile users in their respective app stores.